No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 Have you ever wondered how investment banks, hedge funds, and private equity firms work together?

-This book by Kellog Professor David Stowell explains the intricate web of how these players cut through the financial system and their impact on corporations, governments, and investors.
+This book by Kellogg Professor David Stowell explains the intricate web of how these players cut through the financial system and their impact on corporations, governments, and investors.

 14. Middle Market M&A: Handbook for Investment Banking and Business Consulting

-This handbook is essential for any investment banker, especially for mergers and acquisitions advisors and financial professionals working in private capital markets that focus on the middle market.
+This handbook is essential for any investment banker, especially for mergers and acquisitions advisors and financial professionals working in private capital markets focusing on the middle market.

 This book addresses the processes and subject areas required to navigate transactions in the middle market or companies with revenues between $5 million to $500 million.
 It’s also a helpful study guide to obtaining a FINRA Series 79 license.